XMrBeazD/GTPS-HTTP/README.md

 simple http for gtps.
 This http only for growtopia http server. credit to https://github.com/Alexander9673 .

-trying to sell or showing off this code is the same as a brain disorder
+trying to sell or showing off this code is the same as a brain disorder (brain damage)

 # How to Use
 1. cd GTPS-HTTP